 In her multi-media presentation, Kim Bixler recounts the joys and pitfalls of owning and living in a Wright-designed home.
-Living with the public’s curiosity, playing hide-and-seek, coping with the habitually leaky roof and managing constant renovations make this an unforgettable story.
+Dealing with the public’s curiosity, playing hide-and-seek, coping with the habitually leaky roof and managing constant renovations make this an unforgettable story.
 (AIA Continuing Education Units (CEU) available for her lectures.)

 Kim Bixler’s family owned Frank Lloyd Wright’s 1908 Edward E. Boynton House in Rochester, New York, from 1977 to 1994.
 The Boynton House is one of Wright’s stunning prairie-style private homes.
 During its construction, the world-renowned architect was frequently on-site, supervising all details, including the design of the furniture (seventeen pieces still remain in the house).

 Kim Bixler published her latest book Growing Up in a Frank Lloyd Wright House.
 She is also featured in the recently released PBS documentary Frank Lloyd Wright’s Boynton House: The Next Hundred Years (see trailer in Gallery portion of website) and has appeared on NPR’s Here & Now and was written up in the Wall Street Journal.

 Kim Bixler has authored and edited several books, including Get a Clue: Guide to Cornell University and Ithaca, NY, 365 Great Things About Atlanta, The Cigar Book, Austin from Boston, and My Twin, My Friend.
 Growing Up in a Frank Lloyd Wright House, however, is the book she has been waiting to write nearly her whole adult life.
 Kim currently lives with her husband and children in Manhattan Beach, CA. She graduated from Cornell University in 1991.

 For additional information about Kim Bixler’s lecture series click here for YouTube video overview: Frank Lloyd Wright Lecturer